willuwontu/WillsWackyMapObjects/Thunderstore Stuff/README.md

 Adds colored versions of the basic objects.

+### V 1.2.3
+- Small update to fix any lost items during the brief time between 1.2.0 and 1.2.1

 ### V 1.2.2
 - Colored Objects behave the same way one would expect an object from the base game to do.